Usability Metrics that Matter: A Practical Approach to Measuring Usability

 2. Time on Task

-Time on Task measures the average time users take to complete a task.
+Time on Task, also commonly referred to as task time, measures the average time users take to complete a task.
 While task completion rate is shown as either a binary value of success or fail, task time reveals how much time it took for the user to attempt, complete, or give up the task.

 This metric provides insight into the efficiency of your product’s design.
 Shorter task completion time could indicate that users can navigate and interact with the product effortlessly, while longer times may suggest complexity or unclear design elements.